Md-Rashedul-Islam-Rajib/next-portfolio/README.md

 ## Overview

-Next portfoli is a personal portfolio site.
+Next portfolio is a personal portfolio site.

 ## Features

-1. Users can register and login, generating a JWT token with a default role (customer).
+1. Users can login via github and google.
-2. Anyone can explore all available products.
+2. Anyone can explore all available projects and blogs.
-3. Only logged-in customers can purchase products within stock.
+3. Logged user can access the dashboard.
-4. Customers can manage their orders and update profile information.
+4. Logged user can manage blogs, messages and projects.
-5. Admins can manage all users (customers), their orders, and GEARNODE products.
+5. Anyone can leave a message.

 ## Technologies Used

-- **Frontend**: React, Vite, Tailwind CSS, TypeScript, ShadCN UI
+- **Frontend**: React, Nextjs, Tailwind CSS, TypeScript, ShadCN UI, Framer Motion
 - **Backend**: Node.js, Express, TypeScript, Mongoose
 - **Database**: MongoDB
 - **State Management**: Redux, RTK Query